Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Introduction

 In this paper we focus on understanding and controlling the time delay of linearly chirped pulses.
-In particular we are concerned with \textit{linear} pulse propagation through a non-Hermitian dispersive system where the incident waves can be related to the output waves via the transmission or reflection matrix \cite{Popoff2010,Chen2022}.
-They are sub-matrices (or coefficients if $M\leq 2$) of the $M\times M$ scattering matrix (S) where $M$ is the total number of scattering channels.
+In particular we are concerned with \textit{linear} pulse propagation through a non-Hermitian lossy dispersive system where the incident waves can be related to the output waves via the transmission or reflection matrix \cite{Popoff2010,Chen2022}; defined as sub-matrices of the scattering matrix (S) .
+This work strives to create a connection between the behavior of chirped pulses in non-Hermitian scattering systems and a version of Wigner-Smith time delay \cite{Eisenbud1948,Wigner1955,Smith1960} adapted for non-Hermitian settings \cite{Chen2021,Chen2022}.
+In this context, we use the term non-Hermitian to indicate that we are working with open dissipative systems, as established in the photonics and wave-scattering literature \cite{Elganainy2018,Ozdemir2019,Ashida2020,Xue2026}.

 In this paper we use an extension of Wigner-Smith time delay \cite{Eisenbud1948,Wigner1955,Smith1960} to describe how long a wave lingers in a non-Hermitian scattering system.
-Wigner-Smith time delay was originally defined in the context of unitary nuclear scattering as $\tau_W(E) = -\frac{i}{M}\frac{d}{dE}\text{ln[det}S(E)]$ where $E$ is energy.
-This concept was later generalized to include non-unitary dispersive scattering systems in the context of classical electromagnetic waves \cite{Chen2021,Chen2022}.
-We use this extension, referred to as complex time delay (CTD), to define the time delay of a chirped electromagnetic pulse as it travels through a resonant scattering system.
+Wigner-Smith time delay was originally defined in the context of unitary nuclear scattering and was later generalized to include non-unitary dispersive scattering systems in the context of classical electromagnetic waves \cite{Chen2021,Chen2022}.
+We use this extension, referred to as complex time delay (CTD) or non-Hermitian Wigner Smith Time delay, to predict the time shift of a chirped electromagnetic pulse after it travels through a resonant scattering system.
 CTD is expressed as,

-where $\tau$ is transmission/reflection time delay, $\rho$ is the scattering matrix transmission/reflection coefficient, and $f$ is frequency.
-This generalization of time delay is complex due to the sub-unitary and dispersive nature of the matrix elements \cite{Chen2021,Chen2022}.
+where $\tau$ is complex time delay, $\rho$ represents either $det[S]/M$ (Wigner-Smith), or a scattering matrix transmission (T) or reflection (R) coefficient of $S$, $f$ is frequency, and $M$ is the number of scattering channels.
+This generalization of time delay is complex due to the sub-unitary and dispersive nature of $det[S]$ and the matrix elements \cite{Asano2016,Chen2021,Hougne21,Chen2022,Huang22,Shaibe2025}.
 This can be seen by representing complex $\rho(f)$ in terms of a frequency dependent magnitude and phase.
 The real and imaginary parts of these delays can be positive, negative or zero.
+The use of CTD is general in the sense that it requires no symmetries of the Hamiltonian (e.g. Parity-Time \cite{Bender98}) or scattering matrix (e.g. reflection symmetry \cite{Muga21}).
+We have established that CTD is equally valid in the context of both reciprocal and non-reciprocal scattering systems \cite{Shaibe2025,Shaibe2025PRR}.
+Wigner-Smith time delay is one specific case of the Generalized Wigner-Smith Operator (GWSO) which has been developed as a model for scattering control with a wide range of applications directed towards non-Hermitian systems \cite{Ambichl17,Bliokh2025,Byrnes2025,Byrnes2025_2}.